edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 In the wake of [Adobe PostScript](https://en.wikipedia.org/wiki/PostScript), the next era began in which it became possible for anyone with a decent Personal Computer, to set pages and have them printed or printed at decent quality.

 That soon marked the end of the Series M and even the prestigious company [H. Berthold AG](https://en.wikipedia.org/wiki/Berthold_Type_Foundry), founded in 1858, fell ingloriously in 1993.
-On this page a reasonable overview of the Berthold Series M based on a number of brochures from 1988/89 still in my archives.
+On this page a reasonable overview of the Berthold Series M based on a number of brochures from 1988/89 still in my archives and now uploaded to [Archive.org](https://archive.org/details/@edwin_dus).